 You can transfer a Strikingly Domain to another provider if it's been at least 60 days since it was registered.
 If you want to connect your domain to another platform, you can edit your DNS records or ask us to do it for you.

 Before You Transfer

 - You need to wait for 1 to 2 weeks for the domain transfer to complete from the time you entered the authorization/EPP code at your new provider.

-- You will need to monitor and reply to confirmation emails to complete the transfer process.
+- You need to monitor and reply to confirmation emails to complete the transfer process.

-- During the transfer, all the DNS records stop working.
+- During the transfer, all the DNS records will stop working.
 Your domain may go offline during the transfer period.
 Or if you have domain emails, your email may not work.
-Check with your email provider to ensure there won't be any restrictions or issues by transferring the domain to Strikingly.
+Check with your email provider to ensure there won't be any restrictions or issues by transferring the domain away from Strikingly.

 - Your domain has been registered for more than 60 days, as per the ICANN Transfer Policy.

 - If you recently changed your domain contact info ie email, name, etc. the domain will be locked for 60 days before it can be transferred, per ICANN Change of Registrant Policy.

 - Make sure to start the transfer before your domain's expiration date.
-If your domain has already expired, you would need to renew it before.
+If your domain has already expired, you need to renew it before.